Car Mold and Pregnancy: What Expecting Mothers Need to Know

 Avoid online "mold detox" protocols.
 Many involve herbal supplements or antifungal agents that are contraindicated during pregnancy.
 Your OB-GYN or midwife is the only appropriate guide here.

-For additional evidence-based information on environmental exposures during pregnancy, the Organization of Teratology Information Specialists (OTIS) / MotherToBaby maintains free, peer-reviewed fact sheets reviewed by medical professionals.
+For additional evidence-based information on environmental exposures during pregnancy, MotherToBaby maintains free, peer-reviewed fact sheets reviewed by medical professionals.
+The National Institute of Environmental Health Sciences (NIEHS) also provides authoritative resources on mold and health.

 The Bottom Line